g4m817/llm-attention-head-instability/README.md

 What this looks good for:
 - Lightweight defensive layer for prompt injections w/ automatic gating and/or alerting.
-- Routing heuristic: flag likely instruction conflict early (before routing suspcious prompts to heavier guards/tools).
+- Routing heuristic: flag likely instruction conflict early (before routing suspicious prompts to heavier guards/tools).
 - Interpretability lens: visualize where/when heads coordinate vs. fragment under conflict.

 I’m not claiming novelty over Attention Tracker; this signal may be a system-level fingerprint of the distraction effect.
+While distraction is a head-level shift of focus, instability here measures disagreement across heads when the system prompt and user input conflict.
 The goal here is to document a durable, testable effect.
-At the moment, the relaitonship to the distraction effect remains unclear.
+At the moment, the relationship to the distraction effect remains unclear.

 ---